top of page

 I'VE DIRECTED MULTIPLE OUTDOOR PLATFORMS, leading their vision into alignment.
 Now I guide individuals: high-achievers who've found epiphanies in rock holds, leaders who saw their place in the pack from atop a mountain, and individuals who heard their true voice echoed while kayaking a canyon — and help them share those messages.

 My past titles include editor-in-chief, editor director, web editor, and North/Central American regional editor.
 I've also worked as a literary editor for a number of publications, a writing instructor and lecturer, and hold an MFA and BA in Creative Writing, with certificates in travel writing and publishing.
+I currently proudly serve on the board of directors for the Writing Coaches of Montana.

 I’ve helped hundreds of writers find their voice, feel confident in their writing, and learn how to connect with editors to get their work published in literary journals and magazines.